piotrmurach/finite_machine/README.md

 ### 4.1 on_enter

-This method is executed before given event or state change happens.
-If you provide only a callback without the name for the state or event to listen for, then `any` state and event will be observered.
+This method is executed before given event or state change.
+If you provide only a callback without the name of the state or event to listen out for, then `:any` state and `:any` event will be observered.

 ### 4.2 on_transition

 This method is executed when given event or state change happens.
-If you provide only a callback without the name for the state or event to listen for, then `any` state and event will be observered.
+If you provide only a callback without the name of the state or event to listen out for, then `:any` state and `:any` event will be observered.

 ### 4.3 on_exit

-This method is executed after given event or state change happens.
-If you provide only a callback without the name for the state or event to listen for, then `any` state and event will be observered.
+This method is executed after a given event or state change happens.
+If you provide only a callback without the name of the state or event to listen for, then `:any` state and `:any` event will be observered.

 ### 4.4 Parameters

-All callbacks are passed `TransitionEvent` object with the following attributes.
+All callbacks get the `TransitionEvent` object with the following attributes.

 * name    # the event name
 * from    # the state transitioning from